Installation

 1. TOC

-curl -fsSL https://raw.githubusercontent.com/enxilium/enx-cli/main/scripts/install.sh | sh
+curl -fsSL https://raw.githubusercontent.com/enxilium/enx-cli/main/scripts/install.sh -o install.sh

 What the script does

-1. Detects your OS and architecture (x86_64 / aarch64, Linux / macOS)
+1. Detects your OS and architecture (Linux/macOS: x86_64 or aarch64, Windows POSIX env: x86_64)

 2. Downloads the matching binary from the latest nightly release on GitHub

-3. Installs it to ~/.local/bin/enx (override with ENX_INSTALL_DIR)
+3. Installs it to ~/.local/bin (override with ENX_INSTALL_DIR)

 Environment variables